ahaywood/Web-Interactivity-and-Engagement/chapter-10/index.md

 ## <a name="creating-a-blog-site" style="color: #666">Creating a Blog Site</a>

 You will mock up and then implement changes to the WordPress template to make a functioning blog and to suit your particular project needs.
-The site you are modifying will be the same site you are completing your “Post and Plugins” project on.
+The site you are modifying will be the same site you are completing your "Post and Plugins" project on.

 1. Create two mock ups and wireframes of a design for your blog.
 These design may take inspiration from any source, but must contain significant and exploratory changes to the blank template (simple color and font changes will not be sufficient).
 Present two (2) entirely different designs and wireframes.
 To further clarify, the two wireframes should be made first and then the designs should overlay the wireframes.